studycpp/mybatteryok/README.md

 # MyBatteryOK
-android app to check battery status
+a free android app to check battery status and warn tool

 coming soon